25 multiple-choice survey questions for effective surveys

 The team at Proofed encourages survey builders to start with multiple-choice questions to get participant buy-in.
 Then you can add related open-ended questions toward the middle once respondents are committed to taking the survey.

-Results-driven surveys with Jotform
+Build results-driven surveys with Jotform in minutes

 Whether you’re new to the world of survey development or want to improve your completion rates, Jotform can help.
 Our templates make it easy to develop professional-looking surveys that are simple to share with customers, staff, and other respondents.